Writers Write is a resource for writers. In this post, we talk about punctuating and formatting dialogue in your novels.

 This is the third step in my dialogue series, How To Write Fabulous Dialogue In 5 Easy Steps.

 Step 3 – Keeping Up Appearances

 I have been discussing dialogue for the last few weeks.
-This week I want to talk about formatting and punctuation.
+This week I want to talk about punctuating and formatting dialogue in your novels and stories.
 I’ve tried to keep this simple.
 Be careful of getting yourself and your reader confused.
 The simpler, the better.
 Remember reading it aloud should be your guide.

 - The words spoken aloud are placed inside the quotation marks.
 Internal thoughts are not.

 - These are not used for indirect dialogue, which is used in, for example, in a diary entry or by a narrator.

 - We can use ‘single’ or “double” quotation marks.

 - A dash can also be used, or you can leave out the quotation marks completely, but think carefully why you would want to do that.
 Margaret Atwood is good at no quotations marks.

 - The most important thing is to remain consistent.